 For radiation therapy in Delhi to treat stomach cancer, consult the nearest cancer hospital.

 Chemoradiation therapy combined chemotherapy and radiation therapy to increase the effects of treatment.
 Chemoradiation given after surgery, to lower the risk that cancer will come back, is called adjuvant therapy.
-Chemoradiation given before surgery to shrink the tumor is known as neoadjuvant therapy.
+Chemoradiation given before surgery to shrink the tumour is known as neoadjuvant therapy.

 For chemotherapy in Delhi to treat stomach cancer, consult the Manipal hospital.
 They have cancer experts with wide experience in the diagnosis and treatment of virtually every kind of cancer.